264 Greene Street (map), 7:00 pm

-The Naughty Knitters is the Administrative Management Council's volunteer knitting and crocheting group.
-The Knitters meet twice each month to create scarves, hats, and baby blankets for Visiting Neighbors, Care for the Homeless, the USO, and other area charities.
-All yarn and tools for the projects are supplied.
-This ten-year-old collaborative program has been a great success, creating over 3,000 handmade items for charity and bringing together administrators from all over NYU to participate in this campus-wide effort.
-E-mail Jennie Tichenor if you wish to get involved.
+The Naughty Knitters is the Administrative Management Council's volunteer knitting and crocheting group at NYU.
+The Knitters meet twice monthly to create scarves, hats, and baby blankets for Visiting Neighbors, Care for the Homeless, the USO, and other area charities.
+Please send an email to participate in this campus-wide effort.

-Active.com is the leading online community for people who want to discover, learn about, share, register for and ultimately participate in activities about which they are passionate.
-Millions of active individuals visit Active.com each month to search and register online for races, team sports and recreational activities; interact with others who have similar interests; start online training programs; and access nutrition, fitness and training tips.
-Click here to see what activities are available in your area.
+Active.com is the leading online community for people who want to discover, learn about, share, register for, and ultimately participate in activities about which they are passionate.
+Millions of active individuals engage each month to search and register online for races, team sports, and recreational activities; interact with others with similar interests; start online training programs; and access nutrition, fitness, and training tips.
+Discover the activities available near you!